AmgiOS/babyfeed-privacy/privacy.md

 ## 17. CONSENT AND ACCEPTANCE

-By downloading and using BabyFeed, you confirm that:
+By downloading and using FeedEase, you confirm that:

 - You have read and understood this privacy policy
 - You accept the terms of data processing